 - Northern Ireland Political Literature on Microfiche: Catalogue and Indexes: Phase 1 - Periodicals 1966-1989 (Belfast: Linen Hall Library/European Micropublishing Services, 1993).

-In order to identify and order materials required, readers must consult this published catalogue, which is shelved in the Main Reading Room at Colindale, below the Place Sequence Catalogue (guardbooks).
+In order to identify and order materials required, readers must consult this published catalogue, which is available at the Reference Desk in the Newsroom.
 It lists the titles and their respective fiche numbers, and these details must then be quoted on requisitions slips, to enable staff to retrieve the items.

 The published catalogue also contains three indexes: